-- As for the surge in the year-on-year reading, that was due to mainly to higher housing-related prices.
+- As for the surge in the year-on-year reading, that was mainly to higher housing-related prices.

-- The biggest driver was the 6.5% surge in prices for the purchase of newly built house (excluding land), which happens to be the best reading since Q3 2005.
+- The biggest driver was the 6.5% surge in prices for the purchase of newly built houses (excluding land), which happens to be the best reading since Q3 2005.

 - Sadly, tradables were still a drag on a year-on-year basis, dipping by 0.1% in Q4 2016.

 - The Kiwi’s relative strength is therefore still likely a problem.

 - Looking at PPI, wholesalers paid more to producers in Q4 2016, with PPI output climbing by 1.5%.

 - This is the fastest increase since Q3 2013.